Self-supervised representation learning from 12-lead ECG data: Transformations used during pretraining

-where $\beta$ is drawn from a normal distribution with mean zero and variance $C_\text{max,emn}$. \paragraph{Baseline shift} Baseline shift describes baseline changes through electrode-skin impendance changes through electrode motion \cite{Friesen1990}.
+\paragraph{Baseline shift} Baseline shift describes baseline changes through electrode-skin impedance changes through electrode motion \cite{Friesen1990}.
 Following \cite{Friesen1990}, we model this type of noise by sampling a stepwise function $\text{swf}(t)$.
-In our case, it is created as follows: We determine the number of segments by drawing a random integer from $[0,\left \lceil{\text{bls}_\text{max}*L/f_s}\right \rceil]$, where $\text{bls}_\text{max}=0.3 s^{-1}$, $L$ is the length of the segment (in timesteps) and $f_s$ is the sampling frequency.
-For each segment, we add a step function with non-zero values at a segment with length drawn from a normal distribution with mean $f_s \text{bls}_\text{len,mean}$ and standard deviation $0.2 f_s \text{bls}_\text{len,mean}$, where $\text{bls}_\text{len,mean}=3$s.
+In our case, it is created as follows: We determine the number of segments by drawing a random integer from $[0,\left \lceil{\text{bls}_\text{max}\cdot L/f_s}\right \rceil]$, where $\text{bls}_\text{max}=0.3 s^{-1}$, $L$ is the length of the segment (in timesteps) and $f_s$ is the sampling frequency.
+For each segment, we add a step function with non-zero values at a segment with length drawn from a normal distribution with mean $f_s \text{bls}_\text{len,mean}$ and standard deviation $0.2\cdot f_s\cdot \text{bls}_\text{len,mean}$, where $\text{bls}_\text{len,mean}=3$s.
 The amplitude of each segment determined in this way is drawn from a random uniform distribution.
 Given, the sampled stepwise constant function $\text{swf}(t)$, one defines the baseline shift noise via

-where $C$ is a uniform random number drawn from $[0,C_\text{max,bls}]$ and $c_i$ is drawn from a standard normal distribution and modulated by a random sign. \paragraph{Superposition} Eventually, all four noise types are superimposed and added to the original signal $s(t)$ i.e.\
+where $C$ is a uniform random number drawn from $[0,C_\text{max,bls}]$ and $c_i$ is drawn from a standard normal distribution and modulated by a random sign.